Everyone’s first question for us when it comes to us doing this trip during the school year is “Are you homeschooling?”

 After breakfast and the movie, it’s time to drive to the Battlefields of Gettysburg to experience them firsthand.
 The kids had a wonderful 5th-grade teacher who interactively taught them a lot of Civil War history so it was fun for them to see in person many of the things they had studied.

-Here at Round Top General Porter tells Morgan a story of his daughter and a famous pencil, before giving Morgan a replica herself.
+Here at Round Top, General Porter tells a story of his daughter and a famous pencil, before giving our daughter a replica herself.
 The kids all did the Junior Ranger books here and earned another badge as well.

-One of the kids had made this box up awhile ago and we threw change it when we remembered.
-I brought it in the RV before we left so that we could use it for something fun along the road.
-The kids had enough change to rent banana bikes, play mini golf and do some mining at the KOA when we got back from the battlefields.
+One of the kids had made this box up awhile ago and I brought it with us in the RV so that we could use it for something fun along the road.
+The kids had enough change to rent banana bikes, play mini-golf, and do some mining at the KOA when we returned from the battlefields.

-Physical Education- Never a worry about the kids getting in their physical education!
-You know it’s most kids favorite class of the entire day all throughout school anyway.
-And pictures of kids having fun outdoors are just priceless anyway!
+Physical Education- Never worry about the kids getting in their physical education!
+You know it’s most kids’ favorite class all throughout school anyway.
+And pictures of kids having fun outdoors are priceless anyway!

 Science- This is the first KOA that the kids have done any gem mining.
 They had a lot of fun just messing in the sand and water and seeing what gems they could find.
 Then they were able to read on the poster what elements they had acquired.

-Math- We are doing daily math on Kahn Academy right now.
+Math- We are doing daily math on Khan Academy right now.
 It is easy to do from the iPads and the kids enjoy the challenges.
 Most KOA’s have good wifi which enables the kids to do some work from the campsite.
-Otherwise we do most of it while we are on the road driving.
+Otherwise, we do most of it while we are on the road driving.
 Not a bad environment to learn a little math before dinner!